pelmered/wp-pjax/README.txt

 == Changelog ==

+= 0.0.4.1=
+* Added screenshots to Assets folder.
+* Fixed bug with the sitemap URL in the default settings.

 = 0.0.4=
-Code  clean up.
-Some code removed and some debug code commented URL parsing fix for finding element to add active class
+* Code  clean up.
+Some code removed and some debug code commented.
+* URL parsing fix for finding element to add active class.

 = 0.0.3 =
-First Alpha release
 * Added default settings for easier first-time configurations (Not super sexy, but it works).

 = 0.0.2 =
-First Alpha release
 * Hack to make sure this plugin runs first for even better performance on cache hits(No need to touch the other plugins if we have a cached page).

 = 0.0.1 =
-First Alpha release
 * The first version!
 * This is still experimental and I can't give you any guarantees.